Incredible Magical Realism Middle Grade Books

 That Thing About Bollywood by Supriya Kelkar

-Zara can’t explain why one day she wakes up inside Filmi magic–where every person has their own soundtrack and to express themselves, it’s perfectly normal to break out in song…and dance!
-It’s totally embarrassing because she can’t control her expressive dance numbers– they just come out unexpectedly.
+Zara can’t explain why one day, everyone has their own soundtrack, and it’s normal to break out in song and dance!
+It’s embarrassing when she can’t control her own expressive dance numbers– they just come out unexpectedly.
 Plus, no one remembers that life used to be different.
-While she navigates this new world, Zara learns the importance of feeling her emotions and expressing her thoughts–especially to her parents.
-Will this be the way to undo the magic?
-A fun, playful story with an important message.
+While Zara navigates this new world, she learns the importance of feeling her emotions and expressing her thoughts–especially to her parents.

 Josephine Against the Sea by Shakirah Bourne

-If you like mythological adventure stories about growing up and family written with edge-of-your-seat excitement, don’t miss this middle-grade novel set in the Caribbean.
-Josephine loves cricket and her daddy.
-Anytime her daddy brings home a girlfriend, she and her best friend plot to get rid of them quickly.
-But one girlfriend, Mariss, Josephine can’t get rid of.
-Not only does Mariss move in with them but Josephine’s dad acts like he’s under a spell.
+A mythological adventure story about growing up and family set in the Caribbean.
+Anytime Josephine’s daddy brings home a girlfriend, Josephine gets rid of them quickly.
+But this girlfriend, Mariss, won’t leave.
+Mariss moves in with them, and Josephine’s dad acts like he’s under a spell.
 (Hint: he is.)
 Josephine realizes that Mariss isn’t a human and that in order to save her father, she must risk everything.

 Midsummer Mayhem by Ranji LaRocca

-Imagine “A Midsummer’s Night Dream” in the present-day filled with delicious flavors and a strong Indian cultural heritage...11-year old Mimi desperately wants to win a baking contest to stand out in her big Indian American family.
+Imagine “A Midsummer’s Night Dream” in the present-day filled with delicious flavors and a strong Indian cultural heritage...
+11-year-old Mimi desperately wants to win a baking contest to stand out in her big Indian American family.
 She feels like she fails at everything.
-And recently her best friend moved away.
-Now her food-critic dad has been acting crazy and eating all the time, missing his discerning taste buds.
-In fact, everyone’s been acting crazy!
-Then Mimi realizes that the cookies that she and her new friend, Vik, baked with honeysuckle made the kids who ate them fall in love.
-You’ll love this magical realism middle-grade book of magic, fairies, baking, and growing up.
+Her food-critic dad has been acting crazy, and everyone’s been acting crazy!
+You’ll love this magical realism book of magic, fairies, baking, and growing up.

 The Magical Reality of Nadia by Bassem Youssef and Catherine R. Daly, illustrated by Douglas Holgate

 Funny, entertaining, and filled with important themes of friendship, growing up, and racism, this is one of my new favorite books!
 Nadia unexpectedly discovers an ancient Egyptian teacher (Titi) trapped in her hippo amulet.
 He comes out onto a paper and TALKS!
-Tita helps Nadia with problems she faces at school like the new kid who is rude and prejudice about her Egyptian culture and troubles with her friends who are working together on a school project.
-Totally wonderful, heartfelt, and relatable– don’t miss this new book for ages 8 – 12.
+Tita helps Nadia with problems she faces at school like the new kid who is rude and prejudiced about her Egyptian culture and troubles with her friends who are working together on a school project.

-Set in Victorian London, this is a beautiful, bittersweet story about a plucky girl and her protector golem which illuminates the horrifying lives of chimney sweep kids as well as the world’s anti-semitism.
-Young Nan’s Sweep father figure is gone; she still dreams of his kindness and their life before he left.
-To survive, she works for a cruel chimney sweep.
-When another sweep tries to burn Nan alive, a charcoal golem, formerly a piece of charcoal left to her by Sweep, emerges to save her.
+Set in Victorian London, this is a beautiful, bittersweet historical fiction story about a plucky girl and her protector golem.
+Nan works for a cruel chimney sweep.
+When another sweep tries to burn Nan alive, a charcoal golem emerges to save her.
 She and her protector golem, Char, find a new place to live but must stay vigilant so her old master doesn’t find them.
 On their own, they are helped by a street boy and a kind Jewish teacher with trust, love, and friendship growing slowly.
-Ultimately, it’s an irresistible story that will expand your heart…and your definition of what makes a monster.
-Added to: Best Middle-Grade Chapter Books of 2018

 Bliss by Kathryn Littlewood

-This magical realism series was a bedtime favorite read for us.
+This magical realism series was a bedtime favorite read aloud for us.
 In Rosemary’s family’s bakery, there’s a magical cookbook the kids aren’t supposed to use.
-But when the parents are away, the aunt arrives and gets cooking– using the forbidden enchanted recipes.
-But the kids will learn the hard way that Aunt Lily isn’t who she says she is nor does she have their best interests at heart.
+But when the parents are away, the aunt arrives and cooks– using the forbidden enchanted recipes.
+But the kids will learn the hard way that Aunt Lily isn’t who she says she is, nor does she have their best interests at heart.
 Action, adventure, magic, and cooking!

 The Frame-Up by Wendy McLeod MacKnight, illustrated by Ian Schoenherr

-Celebrating artwork, this magical mystery reveals that the people in the paintings are ALIVE.
-Of course, the Beaverbrook Gallery paintings have strict rules to prevent humans from discovering this truth.
-Only Mona Dunn doesn’t always follow the rules.
-She’s seen by the curator’s son named Sargent who is visiting his estranged father for the summer and they develop a close friendship.
-Meanwhile, she and the other paintings wonder if the creepy art restorer is an art forger because something is suspicious.
-The book shows copies of all the paintings including a Salvador Dali which gives readers a vivid sense of where much of the book takes place — in the paintings themselves.
+The paintings are ALIVE, so the Beaverbrook Gallery paintings have strict rules to prevent humans from discovering the truth.
+But, painting Mona Dunn doesn’t always follow the rules.
+She’s seen by the curator’s son, Sargent, visiting his estranged father for the summer, and they develop a close friendship.
+Meanwhile, all the paintings wonder if the creepy art restorer is an art forger.
 It’s an excellent, page-turning middle-grade mystery with important themes about family, forgiveness, and friendship.

 Circus Mirandus by Cassie Beasley